AlexBischof/AlexBischof.github.io/_posts/2015-11-17-How-To-Use-Arquillian(Update).md

 Info:

 * Same/Separate JVM: refers to the test runner.
-* Fake/Real Container: this should be pretty obvious but can lead to some unexpected effects as you can read [here](http://arquillian.org/blog/2012/04/13/the-danger-of-embedded-containers).
+* Isolated/Not Isolated Container: due to the JVM binding (same/separate) a container can have some unexpected effects in not isolated containers as you can read [here](http://arquillian.org/blog/2012/04/13/the-danger-of-embedded-containers).
 * Lifecycle Managed: Means that an container is started as well as shutdown.